 Of her own sessions with Jung, she said, “Every dream interpretation was a revelation. ...
 I always remember going there in a tense, nervous, often depressed mood, and always coming back after the hour with a feeling of, ‘Ah, now I know.
 Now I see where the whole thing is going.’”

-Although von Franz stresses the importance of seeking out the skill of an expert, she said Jung identified several general techniques that may help you to at least begin to decipher your dreams, but to be patient, as with any skill, it takes years of practice to excel at it:
+Although von Franz stresses the importance of seeking out the skill of an expert, she said Jung identified several general techniques that may help us to at least begin to decipher our dreams, but to be patient, as with any skill, it takes years of practice to excel at it:

 • Write your dreams on the left side of a page, draw a line down the middle, and then write spontaneous associations to each element on the right side of the page, like in a word association test.
 Then review your responses and try to make connections.